0vatsa/lightweight-charts-for_sequential_data/README.md

 ------------
 - Need to add support for `float` type on the x-axis
 - Need to add support for `Bar (addBarSeries)` graph
+- Need to integrate with the [Python version of LightWeight Charts](https://github.com/louisnw01/lightweight-charts-python "Python version of LightWeight Charts")

 ### 4. Usage
 ------------
 - CDN:  !todo
 - Or follow the Guide below, modify and run the code locally
-- You find some examples here !to do
+- You can find some examples here !to do

 ### 5. Guide
 ------------
 This section describes exactly what changes you'll need to make to the codebase to make it sequential-data compatible.
 #### 5.1 The Idea
-Before I begin with code modifications, I'll just explain what we are trying to do.
-We are just going to change two pices of front end, that's it, we won't touch anything else in the codebase.
+We are just going to change two pieces  of front end, that's it, we won't touch anything else in the codebase.
 ![](images/idea.png)

 #### 5.2 Steps
-First we will just build from the source, the [instructions](https://github.com/tradingview/lightweight-charts/blob/master/BUILDING.md "instructions") are same as provided by LightWeight Charts themselves.
+First, we will just build from the source, the [instructions](https://github.com/tradingview/lightweight-charts/blob/master/BUILDING.md "instructions") are same as provided by LightWeight Charts themselves.
 - `git clone https://github.com/tradingview/lightweight-charts`
 - `cd  lightweight-charts`
 - `npm install `
-- ` cd website`
+- `cd website`
-- ` npm install`
+- `npm install`
 - `cd ..`

 Install typescript if you don't already have it